hyaguchijsk/euslisp_tutorial/docs/advanced_coding.md

 ## Function symbol

 It is possible to obtain and execute symbols of previously defined functions.
-Is correspondent to function pointers in C.
-Function symbols can be obtained with `#'`.
+Function symbols can be obtained with `#'`, being correspondent to function pointers in C.

 ## Anonymous function (lambda)